Optimal Portfolio Using Factor Graphical Lasso: Factor Graphical Lasso

 \section{Factor Graphical Lasso}

 In this section we introduce a framework for estimating precision matrix for the aforementioned financial portfolios which accounts for the fact that the returns follow approximate factor structure.
+We examine how to solve the Markowitz mean-variance portfolio allocation problems using factor structure in the returns.
+We also develop \textit{Factor Graphical Lasso} Algorithm that uses the estimated common factors to obtain a sparse precision matrix of the idiosyncratic component.
+The resulting estimator is used to obtain the precision of the asset returns necessary to form portfolio weights.

-The arbitrage pricing theory (APT), developed by \cite{APTRoss}, postulates that the expected returns on securities should be related to their covariance with the common components or factors only.
+The arbitrage pricing theory (APT), developed by \cite{APTRoss}, postulates that the expected returns on securities should be related to their covariance with the common components or factors.
 The goal of the APT is to model the tendency of asset returns to move together via factor decomposition.
-Assume that the return generating process ($\br_t$) follows a $K$-factor model:
+Assume that the return generating process ($\widetilde{\br}_t$) follows a $K$-factor model:

 where $\bf_t=(f_{1t},\ldots, f_{Kt})'$ are the factors, $\bB$ is a $p \times K$ matrix of factor loadings, and $\bvarepsilon_t$ is the idiosyncratic component that cannot be explained by the common factors.
+Without loss of generality, we assume throughout the paper that unconditional means of factors and idiosyncratic component are zero.
 Factors in \eqref{e5.1} can be either observable, such as in \cite{Fama3Factor,Fama5Factor}, or can be estimated using statistical factor models.
-Unobservable factors and loadings are usually estimated by the principal component analysis (PCA), as studied in \cite{Connor1988,Bai2003,Bai2002,Stock2002}.
-Strict factor structure assumes that the idiosyncratic disturbances, $\bvarepsilon_{t}$, are uncorrelated with each other, whereas approximate factor structure allows correlation of the idiosyncratic disturbances (see \cite{Chamberlain,Bai2003} among others).
+Unobservable factors and loadings are usually estimated by the principal component analysis (PCA), as studied in \cite{Bai2003}, \cite{Bai2002}, \cite{Connor1988}, and \cite{Stock2002}.